Objectives of the service

-Current information sources are highly localised, focus on narrow parts of the energy supply chain, can be biased and/or subjective.
-By placing space-based observation at the heart of our solution, and using these observations to corroborate conventional metrics, Terrabotics Energy SCOUT™ platform aims to overcome these issues and provide a superior and objective information service to analysts, decision-makers, traders and regulators.
+Current information sources are highly localised, focus on narrow parts of the energy supply chain, and can be biased and/or subjective.
+By placing space-based observation at the heart of our solution, and using these observations to corroborate conventional metrics, Terrabotics’ Energy SCOUT™ platform aims to overcome these issues and provide a superior and objective information service to analysts, decision-makers, traders and regulators.

 Service/ system concept

 Terrabotics’ Energy SCOUT platform breaks the energy supply chain down into discrete activities.
 For each of these activities the conventional reporting mechanisms are mapped to establish the information baseline.
 Next, Terrabotics consider the remotely measurable impact of the activity on the earth, including both the technical and economic aspects of the approach.
 Approaches that are technically and economically viable using existing space-based sensing technologies have been developed into information analytics pipelines, while emerging technologies are closely monitored for future compatibility and integration.
 Finally, space-based observations are integrated with conventional earth-based reporting and metrics to provide validated and enhanced insights.